matteogiorgi/.minidot/README.md

 ## Need more?

 - Need more spice?
-Install this: `input-remapper`, `gnome-shell-extension-prefs`
+Install this: `input-remapper`, `gnome-shell-extension-prefs`, `chrome-gnome-shell`
 - Fancy a minimal-lifestile alternative?
 Check out [.minidot](https://github.com/matteogiorgi/.minidot) then.